Psionica/psionica.github.io/index.md

 It's important to note that the three spaces aren't by any means rigid departments.
 Rather, they're simply *mindsets* which anyone can fluidly adopt as part of their work.
 Together, the three attitudes guide our foraging into cognitive augmentation in a manner any one mindset alone couldn't, all while mutually informing each other.

+Besides being focused on creative output, Psionica is a self-sustained testing ground for newly developed tools for thought.
+Means of cognitive augmentation are being recursively applied to the process of developing means of cognitive augmentation.
+This insight-through-making loop is designed to exponentially expand the realms of what's conceivable, feasible, and practical.

 There's a slight overlap between Psionica's structure and the futures cone model in futurism.[^6] The three spaces seem to provide a progressively narrower cone, from the possible to the probable.
 However, the futures cone is framed as a passive tool for contemplating possible technological trajectories, rather than as a prime instrument in actively guiding development.
 Psionica's triple approach is geared towards impact by design.

 ---